armijnhemel/devicecode/doc/creating_a_dump_file.md

-# Creating dump files for TechInfoDepot Wiki and WikiDevi
+# Creating/downloading dump files

-## Creating a dump file
+## Creating a dump file for TechInfodepot Wiki and WikiDevi

 As both TechInfoDepot and WikiDevi are based on MediaWiki it is possible to create an export of the data.
 This can be done in two ways: manually and